bthijazi/finalproject/README.md

-finalproject with python for GSG ITF06, it is a school program management which provides next services:
+finalproject with python for GSG IT Fudementals 06 with python, it is a school management system which provides next services:

 1. adding new student
-2. deleting exist student
+2. delete student
 3. updating student information
-4. showing students list
+4. displaying all students
-5. adding course to the school
+5. crearte new course
 6. adding a course for student